 Trainees who have completed research within 5 years prior to the commencement of training may apply for recognition of prior learning (RPL) via the Research RPL form.
-Research must be directly relevant to orthopaedic surgery and meet the minimum criteria required of the project or coursework pathway.
-It is the responsibility of the Trainee to demonstrate that their prior research experience satisfies the research requirement.
+Research must be directly relevant to orthopaedic surgery and meet the minimum criteria required of the relevant research pathway.
+It is the responsibility of the trainee to demonstrate that their prior research experience satisfies the research requirement.